keu/docs/learn/airflow-openlineage.md

 It follows that data lineage has a natural integration with Apache Airflow.
 Airflow is often used as a one-stop-shop orchestrator for an organization’s data pipelines, which makes it an ideal platform for integrating data lineage to understand the movement and interactions of your data.

-In this guide, you’ll learn about core data lineage concepts, understand how lineage works with Airflow, and implement an example local integration of Airflow and OpenLineage for tracking data movement in Postgres.
+In this guide, you’ll learn about core data lineage concepts and understand how lineage works with Airflow.

 Astro offers robust support for extracting and visualizing data lineage.
 To learn more, see [Data lineage on Astro](https://docs.astronomer.io/astro/data-lineage).